ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/compliance.md

 ## General Data Protection Regulation (GDPR)
 {: #gdpr}

 The GDPR seeks to create a harmonized data protection law framework across the EU and aims to give citizens back the control of their personal data.
-It imposes strict rules on companies hosting and processing this data, anywhere in the world.
+It imposes strict rules on companies that host and process this data, anywhere in the world.

 {{site.data.keyword.IBM_notm}} is committed to providing you with innovative data privacy, security, and governance solutions to assist you in your journey to GDPR readiness.